bryanshellpuppy/Meshtastic3d/README.md

 Screen Wiring - Note the location of VCC and Ground.
 It may be different on your screen.
 <img src="https://github.com/bryanshellpuppy/Meshtastic3d/blob/main/images/583944124df42389fef9086c5ece1834378ca0b8.png"><br>

+NOTE STEP 5 IS NO LONGER NEEDED.
+USE THE USER BUTTON TO CONTROL THE GPS ON / OFF.
+ITS IN THE CODE NOW.

 <img src="https://github.com/bryanshellpuppy/Meshtastic3d/blob/main/images/RAK_Assembly.jpg">